wazuh/wazuh-qa/deps/wazuh_testing/wazuh_testing/data_visualization_module/README.md

 ## Initial setup

-To run these tests, we need to install the package.
+To use this module, we need to install the package.
 So we can follow these steps:

 1. Move to the `wazuh_testing/data_visualization_module` directory.
 2. Create and activate the Python environment.